 1. Set Daily Goals For Yourself

-One of the most effective natural strategies for dealing with depression is to start setting daily goals for yourself.
-When you’re depressed, it can often feel hard to do anything productive, and you might even find that you have difficulty getting out of bed.
+One of the most effective natural strategies for dealing with depression is setting daily goals for yourself.
+When you're depressed, it can often feel hard to do anything productive, and you might even find that you have difficulty getting out of bed.
 With that said, the more time you spend doing nothing, the worse your depression will get.

 Even achieving a seemingly insignificant daily goal can be the first step to tackling your depression.
 For instance, you might want to start with easy goals such as getting out of bed each morning and spending an hour cleaning your home each day.
 These things can force you to get into a daily routine, which can work wonders for reducing symptoms of depression.

 As these daily goals become easier, you can start chasing larger goals.
 You might want to set a new fitness goal for yourself, such as walking for an hour each day, or an academic goal, such as studying for an hour each day.
 More so, as you slowly stack smaller fitness goals, you can work up to large goals, such as getting out for a walk around the neighborhood, then eventually, going for a run or getting into the gym.

 Achieving goals each day will make you feel accomplished and productive, which will reduce your depression and get you into a more optimistic and focused state of mind.

 2. Start An Exercise Routine

 Another one of the best ways to combat depression is with regular physical activity.
 Not only does exercise help you feel accomplished, but physical activity helps release endorphins.
 These natural chemicals help induce a more optimistic mindset, so you might even feel significantly happier after a single workout session.